Implicit Gaussian process representation of vector fields over arbitrary latent manifolds: Intrinsic representation of vector fields over arbitrary latent manifolds

 Armed with the approximation of $\mathcal{M}$ and $\TM$, by $G$ and $\{\sT_i\}$, we may define the connection Laplacian operator $\mL_c$ that will regularise the GP's behaviour by using the global smoothness of the vector field.

 The notion of vector field smoothness is formalised by the parallel transport map $\mathcal{P}_{j\to i}$ that aligns $\T_j\M$ with $\T_i\M$ to allow the comparison of vectors in a common space.
 While parallel transport is generally path dependent, we assume that $i,j$ are close enough such that $\mathcal{P}_{j\to i}$ is the unique smallest rotation.
-Indeed, the construction of the nearest neighbour proximity graph limits pairs $i,j$ to be close in space.
-This is known as the L\'{e}vy-Civita connection and can be computed as a matrix $\mathbf{O}_{ji}\in O(m)$ in the orthogonal group (rotation and reflection)
+Indeed, constructing the nearest neighbour proximity graph limits pairs $i,j$ to be close in space.
+This is known as the L\'{e}vy-Civita connection and is computed as a matrix $\mathbf{O}_{ji}\in O(m)$ in the orthogonal group (rotation and reflection)